towles-osu/GoStudyApp/README.md

 Do not stop the running of this node while you are using the application.
 When you are done using the app you can stop running the node by pressing ctrl-c in the terminal window you ran node from.

-Now open main.html in your browser of choice (ideally Chrome or Firefox)
+Now to use the application open your web browser (ideally firefox or chrome) and type as the url: localhost:3030